drpetersonfernandes/SimpleLauncher/parameters.md

 This emulator requires BIOS and system files to work properly.<br>
 The list of required files can be found on [Xemu Website](https://xemu.app/docs/required-files/).<br>

-The ISO file needs to be formated in XISO format, as the original XBOX discs.
+The ISO file needs to be formated in XISO format, as the original XBOX discs.<br>
 You can find a tool in the 'Simple Launcher' tools menu that can convert ISO to XISO format.

 **Emulator Name:** Cxbx-Reloaded<br>